-The majority of our doors have veneer faces - veneer is a thin layer of real wood- applied to both sides of a 3/4" MDF core.
+Most of our doors have veneer faces - veneer is a thin layer of real wood that is applied to both sides of a 3/4" MDF core.
 MDF, or Medium Density Fiberboard, is just about the flattest and most structurally stable surface available.
 That's why it's the standard substrate for kitchen cabinet doors.
-We also offer doors with laminate faces and a multi-ply core, and on those you actually see the plywood edges.
-Bamboo is another type of plywood and you see the edges on those doors, as well.
-Shaker doors have solid lumber frames and either MDF or plywood panels.
-Reclaimed doors have a solid wood 1/8" veneer on the front and a neutral melamine back.
+All our veneer doors have an MDF core.
+Color and Supermatte doors also have an MDF core.
+Our DIY Shaker doors have lumber frames and MDF panels.
+Reclaimed and Impression doors have particle-board cores.
+For more specifics, please consult our Materials page.

-With the exception of our reclaimed doors, and the frames on our Shaker doors, we don’t.
+With the exception of our Reclaimed doors we do not make solid doors.
 Despite what you may have heard or read, and what may have been the case 30 years ago, solid wood cabinet doors no longer exist.
 Exposure to heat, moisture and sunlight force wood to expand and contract - it will warp, crack and cup otherwise - which is the reason for using veneer on MDF.
 Really, MDF should stand for "Miraculous Dense Fiberboard" because it performs so well and at a reasonable price.

 "Sequence-matching" only refers to Semihandmade Classic doors.
 If you've got something else from us, this doesn't apply.
 With our Classic doors, if we've done our job correctly, your kitchen, bathroom or closet should tell a story.
 To accomplish that, all the veneers for your particular room come from the same tree with the grain matched to provide a repetitive pattern.
 All the door and drawer parts are then cut in "sequence" so that each piece cascades into the next and fits together like a puzzle.
 For exceptionally large rooms, more than one sequence may be used, but we're always careful to choose veneers with similar grain patterns and coloring.

 Please note: 1) While our veneers do have repetitive book-matching patterns on them, we do not offer the traditional definition of "book-matched veneers" in which each door and drawer face has the book-matching centered on it.
 While stunning visually, that is a much more expensive process and involves tremendous waste.
 2) Panels, trim, filler and plinth do not run in sequence, although they do come from the same veneer "batch" as the doors and drawer faces to ensure similar grain-pattern and coloring.